chrisboyd/MapChat/README.md

 ## Economic benefits

-1. A town or city can have their own official map-group
+1.A town or city can have their own official map-group

-2. Popular restaurants (or unpopular) could pay to have their restaurant as a flag
+2.Popular restaurants (or unpopular) could pay to have their restaurant as a flag

 3.Tourist locations are marked by flags